-1. In the terminal, run the command cd /userhome/media/[Name of your USB stick].

-If there are spaces in the device name, use quotation marks "".
-Example: cd /userhome/ media/"NEW VOLUME" If there are no spaces in the device name, quotation marks are not required.

-2. Run the command journalctl > logfile.txt.
-This will create the system log files on the USB stick with the file name logfile.txt.
+- 1. In the terminal, run the command cd /userhome/media/[Name of your USB stick] - After /media/, you can press the tab key for autocompletion.
+IMPORTANT: If there are spaces in the device name, use quotation marks "".
+Example: cd / userhome/media/"NEW VOLUME" If there are no spaces in the device name, quotation marks are not required. - 2.
+Run the command /config/bin/create_support_information This will generate the file tclogs.zip in the /tmp folder. - 3.
+Copy tclogs.zip onto your USB stick using the following command.
+The dot at the end means the current folder:

-Local Ierminal root@ITC00E0C5193A90:/# cd /userhome/media/"NEW VOLUME" root@ITC00E0C5193A90:/userhome/media/NEW VOLUME# journalctl &gt; logfile.txt root@ITC00E0C5193A90:/userhome/media/NEW VOLUME#
+cp /tmp/tclogs.zip .

-3. Safely eject the USB stick from the IGEL OS device.
+4. Safely eject the USB stick from the IGEL OS device.
 You can now examine this log file yourself or send it to IGEL support for analysis.

-Exporting the Local Device Configuration
+Exporting the Local Configuration of the IGEL OS Device